-In this recipe (and pictured here) I didn’t process the instant oats but if you want them to taste less firm you can all more instant oats and put them in a food processor until it makes them into a flour.
+In this recipe (and pictured here) the instant oats are not processed, but if you want them to taste less firm you can add more instant oats and put them in a food processor until it makes them into a flour.

-We used smooth peanut butter but many people who want to add more texture will use chunky peanut butter.
-I don’t recommend using natural peanut butter for this recipe as the texture isn’t firm enough to hold together the recipe.
+This recipe uses smooth peanut butter but many people who want to add more texture will use chunky peanut butter.
+Natural peanut butter is not recommend for this recipe as the texture isn’t firm enough to hold together the recipe.